 Mary is passionate about vocational education and her own career path is testament to this; she left school at 16 to study Hospitality and Catering Institutional Management at Nelson and Colne College and then Huddersfield Polytechnic.

 Mary has a wealth of industrial and educational experience.
 Every day, alongside her team of teaching, support and training staff, she invests that experience in young people and adults to ensure they have the best opportunities to fulfil their potential.

-Dr Eunice Lumsden
+Professor Eunice Lumsden

-Head of Early Years, University of Northampton
+Head of Childhood, Youth and Families, University of Northampton

 Eunice spent over 20 years specialising in safeguarding and adoption before entering higher education with a personal mission to raise the profile of early childhood.
 She has extensive experience in advising on workforce development and qualifications nationally and internationally.
 She contributed to the external reference groups for Early Years Professional Status and Early Years Teacher Status standards and was on the expert group for the Early Years Level 2 qualification.
 Her research interests include the professionalisation of the early childhood workforce, child maltreatment, poverty and adoption.